-When you monetize your site, users will be required to subscribe to a subscription plan (monthly, quarterly, yearly) or pay a one-time fee to access your premium content.
+When you monetize your site, users will be required to subscribe to a subscription plan (monthly, quarterly, yearly) or pay a one-time fee to access premium content.

-Online education is a $300 billion (yes, billion with a B) industry.
-The pandemic played a major role in increasing the industry’s worth by forcing many coaches, trainers, and educational institutions to adapt to online teaching.
+Online education is a multi-billion (yes, billion with a B) industry.
+The pandemic played a major role in increasing the industry’s worth.
+It forced many coaches, trainers, and educational institutions to adapt to online teaching.

 It’s a great way to monetize your website.
 As long as your course content is up-to-date and relevant to the changing times, creating a course is, more or less, a one-time thing.

 Create it once, and unlike a physical product, you can sell it to just about anyone, anywhere in the world.
 You needn’t worry about procurement, packaging, or shipping like you would with a physical product.

 Here are a few more benefits of building an online course:

 - A great way to establish yourself as an authority in your niche.